Visit our Facebook page https://www.facebook.com/groups/lewesarchaeology

 About the Lewes Archaeological Group

-Everyone is welcome to attend LAG's talks, but membership [Membership] gives a reduced entrance charge.
+Everyone is welcome to attend LAG's talks, but membership [Membership] at £6 annually gives a reduced entrance charge.
 Members also receive the newsletter and receive invitation by e-mail to special activities, such as walks or tours.

 Click here for the current Newsletter as PDF